geofflangenderfer/contentIdeas/mediaNotes/influenceCialdini.md

 - time scarcity
   - a time-decaying deal/availability
 Q: how might a political party influence the public with psychological reactivity? pg 189
 - have their message banned.
-This makes people more receptive without hearing the message.
+This makes people more receptive without hearing the message. (streisand effect)
 - publicize the banning
 Q: how can I use psycological reactivity to influence students?
 - my boss wouldn't like me telling you how you can teach yourself.
 They wouldn't enjoy as much of your business.
 But, I want to teach you how to fish, not feed you once.